hpi-schul-cloud/resources-api-v1/README.md

 - `GET /v1/ressources?$skip=SKIP?$limit=LIMIT`
   Returns a paginated list of ressources, see [the search result][search].
 - `POST /v1/ressources`
-  Add a list of ressources.
+  Add a ressource.
+  Get the ressource back as the server sees it.